openlayers/workshop/src/doc/basics/resources.rst

 OpenLayers Resources
 ====================

 The OpenLayers library contains a wealth of functionality.
-Though the developers have worked hard to provide examples of that functionality and have organized the code in a way that allows other experienced developers to find their way around, may users find it a challenge to get started from scratch.
+Though the developers have worked hard to provide examples of that functionality and have organized the code in a way that allows other experienced developers to find their way around, many users find it a challenge to get started from scratch.

 Learn by Example
 ----------------